 Art 107: Intro to Digital Forms

-First Year Interest Groups are learning communities designed specifically for first year students at the University of Wisconsin-Madison.
+First-Year Interest Groups are learning communities designed specifically for first year students at the University of Wisconsin-Madison.
 In Art, sophomore students new to art are also included.
 FIGs are a unique cluster of UW courses, linked together to explore a common theme or topic.
-Students enroll in all of the linked courses as a set.
+Students enroll in all of the linked courses as a cohort.
 Most FIGs are limited to only 20 students, and all of the students in each FIG enroll in all of the courses in the set–this forms the basis of their “cohort” or “interest group.”
-The purpose of the FIGs Program is to provide an interesting, intimate, and interdisciplinary experience that helps students make a successful academic and social transition to the university.
+The purpose of the FIGs Program is to provide an enriching and interdisciplinary experience that helps students make a successful academic and social transition to the university.